There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Check Your Finance Options Now

 If you’ve been worried about whether your credit score will stop you from getting the car you need, you’re in the right place.
 Bad credit doesn’t mean you’re out of options.
-It just means you need the right information, and potentially the right specialist lender.
+It just means you need the right information, and potentially the right specialist finance partner.
 In this guide, we’ll walk you through the essentials of bad credit car finance, explain what it is, how it works, and the steps you can take to improve your chances of approval.

 What Is “Bad Credit,” Exactly?